Lethal Legion: Heroes Reborn

-In the Heroes Reborn reality, the Lethal Legion was formed by Enchantress and consisted of Executioner, Scarlet Witch, Ultron-5, and Wonder Man The Lethal Legion is later betrayed by Loki who takes the Gamma Core's energy for himself.
+The Lethal Legion appear in Heroes Reborn, formed by the Enchantress and consisting of the Executioner, the Scarlet Witch, Ultron-5, and Wonder Man.

 In other media

 Television

-The Lethal Legion appears in The Super Hero Squad Show.
-This version of the group was founded and led by Doctor Doom and consists of the Abomination, MODOK, Mole Man, Fin Fang Foom, Megataur, Tricephalous, Manoo, Klaw, Toad, Melter, the Wrecking Crew, Sabretooth, the Juggernaut, Pyro, Whirlwind, Zzzax, Egghead, the Ringmaster, Paste Pot Pete, Mystique, the Crimson Dynamo, and Batroc the Leaper.
+The Lethal Legion appears in The Super Hero Squad Show, founded and led by Doctor Doom and consisting of the Abomination, MODOK, Mole Man, Fin Fang Foom, Megataur, Tricephalous, Manoo, Klaw, Toad, Melter, the Wrecking Crew, Sabretooth, the Juggernaut, Pyro, Whirlwind, Zzzax, Egghead, the Ringmaster, Paste Pot Pete, Mystique, the Crimson Dynamo, and Batroc the Leaper.
 Additionally, Songbird worked undercover in the Lethal Legion as Screaming Mimi.
-Doom forms the group to help him in his quest to collect the Infinity Fractals and rebuild the Infinity Sword.
-In season two, Molecule Man and Volcana join the Lethal Legion to help break Doom out of the Vault and combat Thanos and the Dark Surfer.
+Doom formed this version of the group to help him collect the Infinity Fractals and rebuild the Infinity Sword.
+In the second season, Molecule Man and Volcana join the Lethal Legion to help break Doom out of the Vault and combat Thanos and the Dark Surfer.